 For most applications, stiffness is one of the biggest benefits of wood structural panels.
 Excellent stiffness is measured as resistance to deflection under uniform and concentrated loads and to forces that would tend to distort the panel from its rectangular shape in the panel plane, a process known as racking.
 This stiffness often permits wood structural panels to be used with no additional bracing by other materials.
 Wood structural panels are perfect for heavy-duty applications common in industrial uses.

 The strength and stiffness of structural wood panels are based on the grain direction in the layers of wood, the species of the wood, the bond classification and the manufacturing process.

 Much of the information about a wood structural panel's strength and stiffness can be garnered from closely examining its trademark.

-The APA trademark contains a Span Rating, which is the maximum recommended center-to-center spacing, in inches, of supports over which the panels should be placed in construction applications.
-For APA Rated Sheathing, the Span Rating is denoted by two numbers separated by a slash, such as 32/16, 48/24, etc. APA Rated Sturd-I-Floor panels are designed specifically for single-floor (combined subfloor-underlayment) applications and are manufactured with Span Ratings of 16, 20, 24, 32 and 48 inches on center.
+The APA trademark contains a span rating, which is the maximum recommended center-to-center spacing, in inches, of supports over which the panels should be placed in construction applications.
+For APA Rated Sheathing, the span rating is denoted by two numbers separated by a slash, such as 32/16, 48/24, etc. APA Rated Sturd-I-Floor (Single Floor) panels are designed specifically for single-floor (combined subfloor-underlayment) applications and are manufactured with span ratings of 16, 20, 24, 32 and 48 inches on center.
 The higher the span rating numbers, the stronger and stiffer the panels regardless of panel thickness.
 These span ratings are found in many of APA's design tables.

 Download the APA Trademarks & Grade Stamp Anatomy PDF with detailed line-item definitions.